wsmoak/wsmoak.github.io/_posts/2025-01-04-rails-otel-logging.md

 end
 ```

-(The examples I found use `opentelemetry.rb` for this filename but the official project name is OpenTelemetry so by convention it should have the underscore.)
+(The examples I found use `opentelemetry.rb` for this filename, but the official project name is OpenTelemetry, so by convention it should have the underscore.)

 ### Resource Attributes

 The OTel Ruby SDK supports many of the standard OTel environment variables.
 You can find a list of them in the [spec compliance matrix](https://github.com/open-telemetry/opentelemetry-specification/blob/main/spec-compliance-matrix.md#environment-variables).

-For example if you are using the `OTEL_RESOURCE_ATTRIBUTES` environment variable, it should have the following format for the value:
+For example if you are using the `OTEL_RESOURCE_ATTRIBUTES` environment variable, it should have the following 'comma separated, key-value pair' format for the value:
 ```sh
 OTEL_RESOURCE_ATTRIBUTES="k8s.namespace.name=the-namespace,k8s.pod.uid=a2b3c4d5-e6f7"
 ```